kircherlab/BCalm/README.md

 ### How to cite:
-The BCalm package is still unpublished, citing details will be provided later.
-When using BCalm, please cite the mpra package (Myint et al. 2019) and the limma-voom framework (Law et al. 2014).
+The `BCalm` package is still unpublished, citing details will be provided later.
+When using `BCalm`, please cite the mpra package (Myint et al. 2019) and the limma-voom framework (Law et al. 2014).

 #### References
 Myint, Leslie, Dimitrios G. Avramopoulos, Loyal A. Goff, and Kasper D. Hansen. *Linear models enable powerful differential activity analysis in massively parallel reporter assays.* BMC Genomics 2019, 209. doi: 10.1186/s12864-019-5556-x.